Our Team

 Her commitment to compassionate, positive training methods led her to achieve accreditation as Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA).
 She has honed her skills through continuing education and practical hands-on work with dogs that have complex behavioral issues such as separation anxiety, fear, reactivity, aggression and destructive behaviors.

 Carol shares her life and her home with her dog Chipper and Steve, her husband of over 45 years.
 After retiring in 2021 Carol moved away but continues her work with shelters around her new home.
+Carol and Chipper are also a common sight at nosework classes and trials.

 John Swaney